What is IoT Security?

 Devices are treated like any client application connecting to the platform via HTTP or MQTT secured by TLS; this negates popular device attacks.
 In addition, devices are individually connected with Cumulocity IoT’s device registration feature.
 This means that if a device is stolen or tampered with, it can be individually disconnected from Cumulocity IoT.

 Cumulocity IoT has native multi-tenancy, which means a single instance of Cumulocity can securely serve multiple enterprises, without placing any data at risk of compromise.
-We achieve this by separating data on at least two levels.
+This is achieved this by separating data on at least two levels.
 Data can be physically separated across different tenants for security, but also within a tenant using the role-based access controls.
 As an example, an industrial machine manufacturer would have its data fully isolated from its competitors but also offer 100% separation of the customers (factories) that use its machines.
 All data on Cumulocity IoT is isolated and protected, ensuring the privacy of all tenants and their customers.

 Extensible security model